Floydlang/floyd/docs/README.md

 Status: All the basics are finished.
 Runs on a byte code interpreter.
 Will run natively soon.

-# NEW TO FLOYD?
+# WHAT IS FLOYD?

-Floyd is a industrial grade general purpose programming language.
-It has strong opinions on how to write complex and robust software products.
-Fast programs!
-While you are getting actual things done.
-Think H-beams and RCCB:s.
-Floyd is designed 2019, not in the 50-80:ies.
+Floyd is a general purpose programming language designed for making very large and robust programs that run really fast.

-##### USE
+### USE
-Use Floyd to build the next Photoshop, Grand Theft Auto and any type of mobile application.
-But also to make short scripts and toy programs.
+Use Floyd to build the next Photoshop, Grand Theft Auto or mobile app.
+But also for short scripts and toy programs.
 Probably not embedded software, though.

-The end goal is always to ship *great products* that execute extremely well on the hardware and that you are happy to develop further.

 Floyd wants to replace C++, Rust, C#, Python.
 And Javascript.
 Only C can stay.
 Maybe Closure too, just out of respect.

-##### VERTICAL LANGUAGE
-Floyd is a vertical language: it cares deeply about **cache lines** and **hardware cores** and at the same time has keywords like **software-system** and primitives for interacting between concurrent processes.

-It's still very small and easy to learn, by dropping a lot of cruft other programming languages think is needed.
-C++ - how many ways do we need to initialise a variable?
-Really?

-##### THE MATRIX
-Floyd is inspired by the movie The Matrix, which is obviously a great way to design a programming language!

-- **Red Pill**: Knowledge, freedom, uncertainty and the brutal truths of reality
-- **Blue Pill**: Security, happiness, beauty, and the blissful ignorance of illusion

-Learn more here - things like **green processes**, **black magic**, the **red and blue pill**, and other cool and colorful things: [www.floydlang.org](https://www.floydlang.org "Floyd language's Homepage")
+### FLOYD IN NUTSHEEL

+Novelty: Floyd separates your program into three separate conserns: 1) writing the program logic, 2) setup processing / interactions, 3) mapping the program to the cpu and memory system.

+Floyd is a small and friendly language that is easy to learn.
+It looks like Javascript or C. It is statically typed with type inference and runs on a byte code interpreter (now) and natively using LLVM (not implemented).
+It's got built in types for vector, dictionaries, JSON, a struct type and strings.
+All values are immutable / persistent data structures using HAMT and other techniques.
+Floyd uses reference counting internally.

+It's a mashup of imperative, functional and OOP.
+Functions defaults to pure (but with normal local variables).
+TBD: protocol type allows polymorhism.
+There is no encapsulation (yet).

+Concurrency is done using virtual processes and message passing.
+Floyd processes can call inpure functions and interact with the world.
+The rest of your program is pure.

+Optimization strategy (implementation not complete):

+- Parallelism is simple and safe with map(), reduce(), filter() and supermap() functions.
+Like shaders running on a GPU.
+They share an internal OS thread team with the Floyd processes.

+You optimise your program by running it and *augmenting* your Floyd process functions (and the function calls they make, downward the call graph).
+This automatically generates new optimized versions of lots of affected functions.
+This cannot introduce defects!
+Examples:

+- Change memory layout of structs, order, split, merge, array-of-structs vs struct-of-arrays.
+- Select backend for collections: a dictionary can be an array with binary search, a HAMT, a hash or a red-black tree - all with different performance tradeoffs.
+- Control thread priority, affinity, how many threads to use for the parallelization features.
+- Insert read or write caches, introduce batching.

+There are no classes, pointers / references, no tracing GC, lambdas (yet), closures, pattern matching, generics (yet), threads, mutexes, atomics, header files, encapsulation (yet).

+Floyd compilers and tools are written in C++ 17.

 # QUICK REFERENCE